zektorelchavo/DiscordInjections/readme.md

 This is content that gets injected before anything else in the discord client.
 It is what enables us to intercept the WS and localStorage objects.
 Put things that need to be loaded first here.

-#### DomReady/index.js
+#### Plugins

-This is content that gets injected after the DOM is ready.
-Place everything else in here.
+For extensibility, DiscordInjections uses a simply plugin system.
+Plugins are placed in the `Plugins/` directory.

+To create a plugin, you must extend the `Structures/Plugin` class.
+See the `Plugins/SamplePlugin.js.EXAMPLE` file for an example.

+##### WARNING

+Plugins can be dangerous.
+Please read the disclaimer.

 #### Note

-Do not touch the `DomReady/inject.js` file, as it is what handles the custom CSS and JS injections.
+Do not touch the `DomReady` directory, as it is what handles the custom CSS injections and plugins.

 ### WebSockets and localStorage